How People Use Ensō

 Writing with eyes closed

-Several Ensō users described writing in the app in this manner, some figuratively, one person in a literal sense of the word.
+Several users described writing like this in Ensō, a few of them figuratively and one in the literal sense of the word.

-One of the inspirations for Ensō was an interview with a blogger who would dim their screen as much as possible when writing, so that they could see just enough to know that they're writing but not enough to make it easier for themselves to go back and edit.
+One of the inspirations for Ensō was an interview with a blogger who would dim their screen as much as possible while writing.
+They could see just enough to know what they were doing, but not enough to actually go back and edit.

-Over the years I haven't managed to recall who they were, but I found even more examples of people like this, including Hank Green or Adam Savage.
-After watching this video with Adam Savage, and not having spent too much time thinking about what I was doing, I sent him a link to Ensō.
-I'm pretty sure his response got lost in my spam folder and he's feeling pretty bad about the whole thing.
+Unfortunately I can't recall their name, but I found even more examples of people like this, including Hank Green or Adam Savage.
+After watching this video with Savage, and without overthinking it too much, I sent him a link to Ensō.
+I'm pretty sure his response just got lost in my spam folder.

 Meditation

-Writing, especially with constraints (length, editing, pace) can be a meditative process.
+Writing, especially with constraints (on length, editing, pace, form) can be a meditative process.

-During meditation we learn to observe thoughts passing by instead of engaging with them. when the only way to go is to move forward, you sort of give up on control, and observe yourself thinking/speaking.
+Meditation often encourages us to observe our thoughts as they pass by instead of engaging with them.
+When the only way to move is forward, you can give up control and observe yourself thinking/writing.

 Writing a musical based on a German legend, to be followed by a novel about squirrels